sainiharsh/VHDL-Verilog-Projects/Vending Machine/readme.md

 # Final State Machine (FSM) - Vending Machine using VHDL

-**Vending Machine that sells soda cans that costs a 2$ each and using 3 types of coins: 1$, 2$ and 5$.**

-**Objective:** To design a state machine that determines when to dispense a can, how to return the change.
+**Objective:** *Vending Machine that sells soda cans that costs a 2$ each and using 3 types of coins: 1$, 2$ and 5$.Design a state machine that determines when to dispense a can, how to return the change.*

 *Assume that only one action could be made in every “clock cycle” or state.*